decaporg/decap-cms/packages/netlify-cms-locales/README.md

 > When importing `netlify-cms` all locales are registered by default.

-Make sure the specific locale exists in the package - if not, we will happily accept a pull request for it.
+Make sure the specific locale exists in the package - unless we will happily accept a pull request for it.

-The configured locale will be merge into the english one so don't worry about missing some phrases.
+The configured locale will be merge into the English one so don’t worry about missing some phrases.